Technology-related Project Requests

-To submit a Project Request, visit Service Now > Request Services > IT Project Request > Project Request to access the online Project Proposal Form.
+To submit a Project Request, visit OTS Service Desk > Request Services > IT Project Request > Project Request to access the online Project Proposal Form.

 All projects being worked on by The Office of Technology Services are managed and tracked in our Service Management Suite, Service Now (also known as SNOW).
 The Service Now site can be accessed internally by faculty and staff members so they can track the status of their technology-related project requests as well as see all of projects being done across the system to enhance our network and keep our services innovative and at the forefront of higher education technology.